codebyug/spotify_project2-SQL/README .md

 order by 3 desc;

-17.Find tracks where the energy-to-liveness ratio is greater than 1.2. sELECT Track, Artist, Album, Energy, Liveness,
+17.Find tracks where the energy-to-liveness ratio is greater than 1.2.

+SELECT Track, Artist, Album, Energy, Liveness,
        (Energy / Liveness) AS energy_to_liveness_ratio
 FROM spotify
 WHERE (Energy / Liveness) > 1.2